bagow/blogger-minimal-template/README.md

 create your own template for blogger.com.

 Why?
 Because even the simple template is very messy.
 I used this to build my own blogger.com template.

+In the template you will find "b:skin"; just place your css between this tag.
+That's it.